dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 <div class="cyberpunk-bg cyberpunk-cyan">

   Kazuo Kano – ronin from Osaka
+  <br><br>
   Kazuo Kano's name is on the lips of everyone in the boxing world.
 The   up-and-coming light heavyweight remains undefeated after twenty professional fights, seventeen of which were won by technical knockout.
   Some accuse Kano of doping, others say he has connections with the Yakuza.
 While training in Night City, the light heavyweight was allegedly seen   "receiving" guests from Japan in his gym.
 Afterwards they were then seen being carried out of the gym unconscious.
 Wide scars have been visible near Kano's ribs for the last three fights.
 Local ripperdocs say that the scars definitely do not look like an appendix removal procedure...
   Will Kano become the light heavyweight champion of the world?
 We'll see after Malone takes his revenge on Hernandez.

 </div>